CumulusNetworks/docs/content/nvue-reference/Show-Commands/BGP.md

 Shows information about a specific BGP IPv4 update group in the specified VRF.

 {{%notice note%}}
-Add `-o json` at the end of the command to see the output in a more readable format.
+In Cumulus Linux 5.10 and earlier, add `-o json` at the end of the command to see the output in a more readable format.
 {{%/notice%}}

 ### Command Syntax